dccesarcabrera/dccesarcabrera.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
+bigimg:
+  - "/img/big-imgs/aboutme__mandala.jpg" : "Photo by Angela Yuriko"
 ---

+# This Is Me, and Some of the Things I Like:

+---

-![alt text](/img/cesar_cabrera.jpg "Cesar at Kennedy Space Center, Orlando FL") Cesar at Kennedy Space Center, Orlando FL
+![alt text](/img/cesar_cabrera.jpg "Cesar at Kennedy Space Center, Orlando FL") Kennedy Space Center - Titusville, Florida

-# Here are some of the things I like:
+---

 - Reading esoteric books,
 - Listening to classical music,